Title: In the Morning Sun

 “That’s OK, Giles.
 I think we should go to bed now.”

 “Er…” A look of alarm spread across his face.
 “I have been stabbed today.
-Several times in fact.”
-She just glared at his misunderstanding until he thought through the implications of their relationship, and the lack of necessity for either of them to squeeze onto the couch to sleep.
+Several times in fact.
+I don't think I...”
+She just glared at his misunderstanding until he thought through the how implications of their relationship meant neither of them had to squeeze onto the couch to sleep anymore.
 “Ah.
 Sorry.
 You didn’t actually mean it that way.
 Still making adjustments here,” he added in sheepish apology.

 Buffy laughed and rolled her eyes.
 “Jeez.
 I’ve created a monster.”